 During the 90 minutes, I do my best to turn off any distractions.
 I make it a game to see how much work I can get done in those 90 minutes.

-Next, I check email, Slack, and Facebook for 15 minutes -- making sure to work on the highest priority emails first.
-You'd be surprised how many emails you can read and respond to when the clock is ticking.
-This allows me to check my email and get back to people every hour which is pretty responsive in most cases.
-I leave the non-urgent emails for my admin time (after lunch and right before I end for the day).
+Next, I check email, Slack, and Facebook for 15 minutes -- making sure to work on the highest priority messages first.
+You'd be surprised how many messages you can read and respond to when the clock is ticking.
+This allows me to get back to people every two hours which is pretty responsive in most cases.
+I leave the non-urgent messages for my admin time (after lunch and right before I end for the day).

 Finally, for the break, I step away from my desk and do something physically active for 15 minutes.
 This can be…